Who needs countries where nobody wants to live?

 Not to make everything so bleak, I must mention that billions still arrive in this region.
 In the form of remittances.
 The problem is that most of this money goes to spending.
 The mentioned remittances do not have a development component.
 Only a certain percentage will be used for investments.

 Consequences – labor market developments will decisively shape the fate of the region

 The region already lacks skilled labor, and the fact is that the population of the Western Balkans is leaving.
 But more importantly, it will change the ethnic structure of the Western Balkans, and it may open up some old issues.
 Also, people in the region have responded by accelerating migration that perhaps the dream of the region’s EU future that existed in the mid-2000s is slowly fading.
 It is possible that there will be positive consequences, and such as that the countries of the region, taught by their own, but also by the experience of neighboring countries, will understand that they will have to roll up their sleeves for a better future of their citizens.
-One of such consequences may be the self-organization of the Balkan states, as we see in the example of the “Little Schengen”.
+One of such consequences may be the self-organization of the Balkan states, as we see in the example of the “Mini Schengen”.